|

 tool automatically convert the HCN file to standard RINEX (see FAQ

 #27) when the file is downloaded from the receiver.
+Here are some

 good reasons to like the '.HCN' file format: